 Over-exposure of estrogen to women is not good news, either.
 Too much estrogen can be carcinogenic and lead to breast cancer in women who are exposed.
-If women shouldn’t risk it, men certainly should not expose themselves to the threat.
-While all human beings (that’s right—even manly men) have certain small levels of estrogen in their bodies, it’s very common to find men with estrogen levels far above what they should ideally be .
+While all human beings have certain levels of estrogen in their bodies, it’s very common to find men with estrogen levels far above what they should ideally be.

 Estrogen blocks testosterone function by competing for the androgen receptors in the endocrine system.
 Therefore, the only way to avoid completely demolishing testosterone function in the male body is to ensure that estrogen levels are low and testosterone levels are high.
 Unfortunately, the male endocrine system is also susceptible to an enzyme known as aromatase, which facilitates the conversion of testosterone to estrogen.
 Therefore, when attempting to lower estrogen levels, one should also lower aromatase levels as well.